codewithyedu/go-concurrent-search/README.md

 - **Real API Integration**: Replace `fakeSearch` with actual search APIs to retrieve live results.

 ## License
-This project is licensed under the MIT License.
+This program is licensed under the MIT License.